larzconwell/projgen/README.md

 platforms, as well as a number of options to customize the project.

 ### Installation
-Clone this repository, optionally checking out the version you want, and then compile and install.
+Clone this repository, and then install.
 ```
-PREFIX=/usr/local make install
+make install
 ```
-Just change the prefix to change the install path, or leave it empty to use `/usr/local`.

 ### Usage
 Use the `-h` flag to get a list of the arguments you can use for the program.